telerik/winforms-docs/dock/architecture-and-features/document-manager.md

 ## DocumentInsertOrder

 Gets or sets the insert order to be used when adding new documents.
-By default the insert order is set to *InFront* and the behavior resembles the behavior of VisualStudio.
-The screenshot below shows what happens after three clicks on the `Add Document` button when __DocumentInsertOrder__ is set to *Default* or *InFront*:
+By default, the insert order is set to *InFront* and the behavior resembles the behavior of VisualStudio.
+The screenshot below shows what happens after three clicks on the **Add Document** button when __DocumentInsertOrder__ is set to *Default* or *InFront*:

 #### Set the __DocumentInsertOrder__ property